MohBatarfi/Tarot-Algorithm/readme.txt

 Co-Developed the algorithms for Tarot Project.
 Worked in a team of 8 where other teammates worked on the front-end and database.
-In this reposotiry, I only posted the algorithm of the scheduling problem.
+In this reposotiry, I only posted the algorithm that solves the scheduling problem.

 *** What is Tarot? ***
 Tarot is a program that solves University TimeTabling Problem by scheduling classes